everythingpossible - Fotolia

 3. Are the required organizational changes realistic at this time?

 After defining what changes you need to make to support the transformation, it is important to assess your organization's true risk tolerance for change.
-The greater the degree of change, the greater the organizational change management and overall project risk, so it is important to ensure that you have an effective risk mitigation plan prior to beginning the transformation.
+The greater the degree of change, the greater the organizational change management and overall project risk, so it is important to ensure that you have an effective risk mitigation prior to beginning the transformation.

 Once you understand the magnitude of change and the corresponding risks, you may or may not need to revise your overall strategy.